jaserino/solarstudy/README.md

 Solar Study:

 - This projects mission is to boost your workspace making a more productive environment
-- Condensing youre work necessities in 1 place making it easier to focus on your WORK
+- Condensing your work necessities in 1 place making it easier to focus on your WORK
 - Will include Timers, music integration, notepads

 ![Home](projimg/main.png?raw=true)